Shows

 Installation view of TAO HUI’s Hardworking, 2023-24, video: 12 min 43 sec, in "In the Land Beyond Living" at Tai Kwun Contemporary, Hong Kong, 2024.
 Courtesy the artist and Tai Kwun Contemporary.

 In parallel with the impacts of climate change and desertification on rural communities, China’s urban life is increasingly shaped by technology and media consumption.
 Tao Hui’s video Hardworking (2023–24), projected on a curved freestanding screen, explores these virtual realms as the protagonist reflects on her role as a livestream host in China.
 While critiquing the contradictory nature of the e-commerce industry, she scrutinizes the increasing overlap between digital and physical worlds, and the driving obsession with new forms of consumption.
 She asserts: “Audiovisual culture has replaced print culture,” and “My brain seems to have developed neural links with apps.”
 Through his protagonist Tao Hui raises the question of how a highly mediated, moving-image culture has impacted human relationships with nature, materialism, emotions, and practical life.
-At the end of the video the protagonist pulls the screen down on her shoulders—a metaphorical and literal weight.
-Behind the physical screen in the gallery, a “melting” wood-crafted figure mirrored her final act.
-Though supporting the folding screen on its shoulders, this anonymous figure bears the burden of these developments in a technology- and media-saturated world.
+At the end of the video the protagonist pulls the screen down—a metaphorical and literal weight—on her shoulders.
+Behind the physical display in the gallery, a “melting” wood-crafted figure mirrored her final act.
+Though supporting the folding screen on its back, this anonymous figure represents all who bear the burden of these developments in a technology- and media-saturated world.